belgioio/belgioio.github.io/_pages/about.md

 **1. Designing novel algorithms and numerical methods** to enable effective deployment of smart control mechanisms (such as demand-side management, real-time voltage control, and autonomous energy trading in smart grids);

-**2. Developing a solid theoretical framework** to certify reliability, performance, and fairness of these smart control mechanisms
+**2. Developing a solid theoretical framework** to certify reliability, performance, and fairness of these smart control mechanisms;

 **3. Driving technological advancements** through the integration of the methods developed in (1) and validated in (2) into real-world energy systems, through collaborations with industrial partners.